-In terms of initiatives, as of October, 2022, the WestMED Initiative is supported by the new "Sea Basin Strategies Assistance Mechanism", which provides technical assistance to three EU Sea Basin Strategies: Atlantic Ocean, Black Sea, and the Western Mediterranean.
-Additionally, as it has been previously mentioned, the Mediterranean Lighthouse in the framework of the EU Mission Restore our Oceans and Waters has been established as a new horizontal support structure.
-The Sustainable Blue Economy Partnership (SBEP)144 also constitutes an unprecedented effort to pool research and innovation investments and align national programmes at pan-European scale, including the Mediterranean basin.
+Additionally, as it has been previously mentioned, the Mediterranean Lighthouse (BlueMissionMED CSA) in the framework of the EU Mission Restore our Oceans and Waters has been established as a new horizontal support structure to support the implementation of the Mission objectives in the Mediterranean basin.
+The Sustainable Blue Economy Partnership (SBEP) also constitutes an unprecedented effort to pool research and innovation investments and align national programmes at pan-European scale, including the Mediterranean basin.